Gates Foundation Grand Challenge

 • The partner has reported a verifiable output count

-If any condition fails, show "Impact data not yet available for this partner" — never a fabricated number.
+If any condition fails, show the partner's reported activity count and program description — never a fabricated modelled number.

 Intervention Library — Published Effectiveness Data